-Code provision Code requirement Comply: Yes / No Evidence Commentary / Explanation 1.2 A complaint must be defined as: 'an expression of dissatisfaction, however made, about the standard of service, actions or lack of action by the landlord, its own staff, or those acting on its behalf, affecting a resident or group of residents.'
+Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 1.2 A complaint must be defined as: 'an expression of dissatisfaction, however made, about the standard of service, actions or lack of action by the landlord, its own staff, or those acting on its behalf, affecting a resident or group of residents.'
 Yes The definition is included in our policy and all relevant materials relating to complaints and training.
+It has been discussed with the resident complaint panel.
+The statement is included and explained on pages two and four of our Complaints and Compliments Policy and Procedure complaints-policy-and-procedure-june-2024.pdf Website definition Housing 21 - Housing 21 will manage complaints as per the Housing Ombudsman's Complaint Handling Code Residents complaint leaflet https://tinyurl.com/2p9m3uhm 1.3 A resident does not have to use the word 'complaint' for it to be treated as such.
+Whenever a Yes Section three of the Complaints and Compliments Policy and Procedure explains that whenever a resident expressed dissatisfaction, they should be offered the opportunity to make a complaint.
+The resident facing 'Guide to making a suggestion, comment, compliment or complaint' includes this.

-1.3 A resident does not have to use the word 'complaint' for it to be treated as such.
-Whenever a resident expresses dissatisfaction landlords must give them the choice to make complaint.
-A complaint that is submitted via a third party or representative must be handled in line with the landlord's complaints policy.
-Yes The policy has been updated to include getting representation to make a complaint.
+d la th n c s th re b w c esident expresses dissatisfaction andlords must give hem the choice to nake complaint.
+A complaint that is submitted via a hird party or epresentative must be handled in line with the landlord's complaints policy.
+The policy includes getting representation to make a complaint in section four.
 All awareness raising and training specifically focuses on the fact that residents do not have to say the word 'complaint' for us to offer the opportunity to make a formal complaint.
-1.4 Landlords must recognise the difference between a service request and a complaint.
-This must be set out in their complaints policy.
-A service request is a request from a resident to the landlord requiring action to be taken to put something right.
-Service requests are not complaints, but must be recorded, monitored, and reviewed regularly.
-Yes The difference between a service request and a complaint is set out in the policy.
-Further guidance has been developed for employees within a Housing 21 context to ensure understanding.
+1.4 re d a a T o c s f re la a to ri re c m m Landlords must ecognise the difference between a service request and a complaint.
+This must be set but in their complaints policy.
+A service request is a equest from a esident to the andlord requiring action to be taken o put something ight.
+Service equests are not complaints, but nust be recorded, nonitored and eviewed regularly.
+Yes The difference between a service request and a complaint is set out in section three of the complaints policy. 'a request from a resident to the landlord requiring action to be taken to put something right' Further guidance has been developed for employees within a Housing 21 context to ensure understanding.
 We record service requests in different ways and on different systems such as repairs and an incident recording system for safeguarding and ASB.
-Service requests outside of these systems will be monitored on our complaints system and be monitored and reviewed regularly.
+Service requests outside of these systems will be logged on our complaints system and be monitored and reviewed regularly.
 Stage one complaint logs are reviewed by the complaints team and also triaged to ensure they have been correctly recorded as a complaint.
-We are currently reviewing our systems across the business with a view to making significant improvements.
+Resident Complaint Video on the 2024 code housing21.org.uk/media/17003/the- social-housing-regulation-act- resident-video-1.mp4